giantdem/apartment-rent-aggregator/README.md

 # apartment-rent-aggregator
-Telegram bot for subscribing to new apartments for rent
+Telegram bot for subscribing to new apartments for rent (non-production)